jpedro/jpedro.github.io/README.md

-# Posts
+# Posts nobody asked for

 ![Everything is fine](https://img.shields.io/badge/This_shit_is_amazing-Even_more_amazing:_you_are_reading_this!-brightgreen)

-Posts nobody asked for.

 ## Features